jlesage/docker-handbrake/README.md

 ```
 ## Shell Access

-To get shell access to a the running container, execute the following command:
+To get shell access to the running container, execute the following command:

 ```
 docker exec -ti CONTAINER sh